 Ceiling Tile Fire Ratings

-These days, there are a lot of entrepreneurs looking to start their own retail stores, shops and restaurants.
+These days, there are a lot of entrepreneurs looking to start their own retail stores, shops, and restaurants.
 In an effort to save money, many renovate and design the interior of these stores themselves.
 This can be a great way to really make a place look just the way you want without going into massive debt.
-However, when it comes to ceilings, many of these do-it-yourselfers overlook the very important fire ratings, which can come back to haunt you in a major way.
+However, when it comes to ceilings, many of these do-it-yourselfers overlook very important fire ratings, which can come back to haunt them in a major way.

-I think this problem originates when people assume that a ceiling tile is a ceiling tile is a ceiling tile, and one can simply be replaced with another when the time comes.
-Attention is normally paid only to attributes like noise reduction, light reflectance, aesthetic appeal and cost.
+We think this problem may originate when people assume that a ceiling tile is a ceiling tile is a ceiling tile, and one can simply be replaced with another when the time comes.
+Attention is normally paid only to attributes like noise reduction, light reflectance, aesthetic appeal, and cost.
 While these are all important characteristics, poor performance in any of them won't force you to completely replace your ceiling tiles.
 Choosing a tile without the correct fire ratings will!

 What You Need to Know to Begin

 So, when you are replacing ceiling tiles what is required?
 First of all, you should ALWAYS consult your local fire marshal or inspector regarding your plans.
 Actual fire rating requirements not only differ from city to city, they can also vary from building to building, so don't just move forward based on word of mouth from friends and colleagues.